• Jump to Content »

 Secondly at half time, one player did not go into the dressing room with all the other players.
 Sepp Maier, one of the greatest goal-keepers of all time, stayed out on the pitch and played with the ball and with the South Terrace, where I and Ireland’s most vociferous fans hung out.
 So I’m not altogether sad that an Argentinian generation has missed its time; I can live with a German goal-keeping hero.

 Oh, and that other footballer who took my breath away whilst I was at a game?
 It was a few years back now.
 He too was a teenager.
-Sixteen in fact.
+16 in fact.
 He’s English.
-And he plays tomorrow morning in the World Cup quarter-final.
+And he plays tomorrow morning [note: 2006] in the World Cup quarter-final.
 The world could yet be his.

 See also, if you really have nothing else to do: